Everyone just stop. Stop right there, and LISTEN to me.

 Who Is The Girl Inside The Walls?

-And if this is actual, real life, and the trick or the conceit of the entire movie is that the book was real life, and that Ms. Blum has been communicating with the ghost, Poly, then Ms. Blum and Poly are just borrowing this house from the dead as Poly is want to say through the entire movie.
-So obviously the girl inside the walls is Poly.
-And Poly is also the pretty thing in the house, right?
+And if this is actual, real life, and the trick or the conceit of the entire movie is that the book was real life, and that Ms. Blum has been communicating with the ghost, Polly, then Ms. Blum and Polly are just borrowing this house from the dead as Polly is want to say through the entire movie.
+So obviously the girl inside the walls is Polly.
+And Polly is also the pretty thing in the house, right?
 Wait, wait, wait… not so fast.

 Who Is The Pretty Thing In The House?